-The Long Shot
+The Revenge of the Normal Republicans

 “These emotions,” he concludes, “aren’t mutually exclusive.”

 None of this means Hurd wants to be a great reconciler of the two parties.
-Just because he can envision leading a post-partisan movement, does not mean he expects—or hopes for—some ceasefire between Republicans and Democrats.
+Just because he can envision leading a post-partisan movement, does not mean he expects—or hopes for—some cease-fire between Republicans and Democrats.
 He believes that competition between two healthy parties is essential to a functioning democracy.
 He just doesn’t believe we have two healthy parties.

-Hurd makes no secret in the book of his scorn for the ascendent progressive wing of the Democratic Party.
+Hurd makes no secret in the book of his scorn for the ascendant progressive wing of the Democratic Party.
 Its crusade against oil and natural-gas production, he says, endangers hundreds of thousands of good-paying American jobs and would make the U.S. dependent on some of the world’s worst actors to supply our energy.
 Its stigmatization of law enforcement—calls to defund the police, or abolish Immigrations and Customs Enforcement, or slash the budget of the U.S. Border Patrol—invites an era of lawlessness and violence and death, particularly along the southern border.
 These two issues alone, Hurd says, explain why Latino voters are rapidly disaffiliating with the party.

 “When I was in Congress, I was the only Republican on the entire U.S.-Mexico border.
 Now there’s the potential that three of the five [Texas] border seats are going to vote Republican.
 The border district in Arizona is probably going to flip too.
 Why?”
 Hurd tells me.
 “Because you have Democratic mayors and sheriffs and county judges that are sick and tired of national Democrats talking down to them.
 For those Latino communities, border security is a public-safety issue.
 Oh, and by the way, most of those folks on the border know somebody who works in the energy sector.
 So they feel like Democrats aren’t just putting them in danger; Democrats are trying to dismantle their way of life.”